Have Fun with Your Second Income

 - A place where it can grow – If you can earn a decent interest rate for your savings while meeting the two previous criteria, then go for it.

-Right now we use banks Capital 360 (used to be ING Direct) and Ally Bank for savings as they have higher rates than the local brick and mortar banks.
+Right now we use banks Capital 360 for our primary checking and Ally Bank for savings as they have higher interest rates than the local brick and mortar banks.

 Pay Off High Interest Debt

-If you need some help with getting a sustainable debt payment plan, you can use helpful tools and services like Ready for Zero.
+If you need some help with getting a sustainable debt payment plan, you can use helpful tool like a debt snowball or avalanche.
 It help you manage all of your debts with one account.